+Freedom of Speech is part of any Male Social Technology.
 Freedom of Speech on the Internet is essential for guys on the Manosphere to be able to exchange ideas about men’s issues, men’s health, men’s rights, father’s rights, predatory gynocentrism, fourth wave feminism, game, PUAs and more.
-In other words, Internet freedom is part of what men should be fighting for in addition to all of the other Manosphere topics.
+In other words, Internet freedom is part of what men should be fighting for in addition to all of the other strategies and tactics of a strong Male Social Technology.
 The problem is the growing control of the Internet by governments around the world and the freedom-killing censorship by the big social media giants.

 In 2018, the report, Freedom on the Net 2018 – The Rise of Digital Authoritarnianism emphasized the continuing loss of Internet Freedom.
 The first two paragraphs of the report state:

 “The internet is growing less free around the world, and democracy itself is withering under its influence.

 Disinformation and propaganda disseminated online have poisoned the public sphere.
 The unbridled collection of personal data has broken down traditional notions of privacy.
 And a cohort of countries is moving toward digital authoritarianism by embracing the Chinese model of extensive censorship and automated surveillance systems.
 As a result of these trends, global internet freedom declined for the eighth consecutive year in 2018.”

 MaidSafe sent out an email about this subject.
 Here is part of that email: